MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/MS-DOS.md

 A picture of Windows command prompt, AWS Cloudshell, MacOs Terminal and Linux Terminal

-I currently use Windows OS and Windows Command Prompt, but I'll also show you how you can locate your own Terminal or Command Prompt based on popular Operating systems.
+I currently use Windows OS and Windows Command Prompt, but I'll also show you how you can locate your own Terminal or Command Prompt based on popular [[Operating systems]].

 ## How to Locate your [[CLI]]